Failure Modes in People Who Develop Math Skills but Don’t Capitalize On Them via Coding

 Want to get notified about new posts?
 Join the mailing list and follow on X/Twitter.

-I know some of people who were skilled in math but never really capitalized on it.
+I know some people who are skilled in math but never really capitalized on it.

 Two trends I noticed:

-- they typically were not very skilled at coding, and
+1. they were typically not very skilled at coding, and

-- they also lacked discipline to work on things that had to be done even if they weren't inherently intellectually enjoyable.
+2. they also lacked discipline to work on things that had to be done but weren't inherently intellectually enjoyable.

-The first trend is sometimes surprising to people: how can someone be good at math but not coding?
-Doesn’t being good at math naturally transfer over to coding?
+The idea of someone being good at math but not coding is sometimes surprising to readers who think that being good at math naturally transfers over to coding.

-There’s definitely a positive correlation, but the correlation is nowhere near as high as you might expect.
+While there is definitely a positive correlation, the correlation is nowhere near as high as you might expect.

 1) Difficulty grappling with complexity when it grows so big that you can’t fit everything in your head.